 Organically Raised Plants Have To Fight For Survival

-Many nutritionists contend the only nutritional difference between organic and conventional produce is the different levels of pesticide residues.
-Organic has less pesticide residues.
+Some believe that the only difference between organic and conventional produce is the different levels of pesticide residues.
 However, they're wrong.

-The Organic Farming Research Foundation has drawn from dozens of studies to show organically-grown foods has significantly higher levels of antioxidants and other unique compounds than conventional foods.
-For example one study showed that organic peaches had at least 129% more antioxidants than conventionally grown peaches.
+The Organic Farming Research Foundation has drawn from dozens of studies to show organically grown foods have significantly higher levels of antioxidants and other unique compounds than conventional foods.
+For example, one study showed that organic peaches had at least 129% more antioxidants than conventionally grown peaches.
 And organically grown pears had as much as 315% more antioxidants than their conventional counterparts.

-Our bodies use these plant compounds to fight off damage.
-And plants do the same thing.
-To fend off fungus, bacteria and viruses plants produce their own defensive chemistry.
+To fend off fungus, bacteria, and viruses, plants produce their own defensive chemistry.
 However, when pesticides and fungicides do this work for them, plants don't have to take on this protective work as much.

-Organic farmers help out a little with natural, organically approved sprays.
+Organic farmers help a little with natural, organically approved sprays.
 But their main defensive maneuver against plant disease is to build plants' own health and internal defenses.
-By providing nourishing soil and good cultivation methods, they try to create the best environment for growing healthy, strong plants.
-And when these plants are strong enough to defend themselves, they also produce high levels of compounds your body can use to defend you!
+Nourishing soil and good cultivation methods create the best environment for growing healthy, strong plants.
+And when these plants are strong enough to defend themselves, they produce high levels of compounds your body can use to defend you!

 One Of Our Most Powerful Herbs Is Now Organically Grown